wkduggan-umich/airbnb-price-analysis/README.md

 - Gradient Boosted
 - Support Vector Regression

-Each of these prediction models' hyper-parameters were tuned using GridSearchCV to find the parameters with the minimum absolute error on the training data.
+Each of these prediction models' hyper-parameters were tuned using GridSearchCV to find the parameters with the minimum MAE on the training data.

 ### Final Model Evaluation